 These policies and procedures apply to groups with participants who do not normally reside together and would be using indoor meeting or sleeping accommodations.
 Outdoor events, and those with only participants who do normally reside together, will follow a different set of policies and procedures.

-Participant Health Screening and Waiver
+Participant Health Self-Screening and Group Waiver

 It is the group leader’s responsibility to check in with each participant every morning to monitor for changes in participant health.
 If any participant develops any of the signs of symptoms of COVID-19 they will immediately be isolated from the group to a designated quarantine area on site and return home as soon as possible.
 The group leader must also notify the site host of any changes in participant health.
-Any care of the ill person should be provided only by someone wearing personal protective gear including: N95 mask, gloves, face shield, and gown.
+Any care of the ill person should be provided only by someone wearing personal protective gear including: N95/KN95 mask, gloves, face shield, and gown.

-RCM Enhanced Cleaning
+RCM Cleaning Procedures

 RCM staff will take the following enhanced cleaning and disinfecting measures:

 - Bathrooms, bedrooms, meeting rooms, and high touch surfaces will be cleaned and disinfected with EPA approved cleaners between events.

 - We will provide your group leader with disinfectant and instructions so you can do additional cleanings of high touch surfaces within your group’s facility as desired.